 In general, when listing items on eBay, you can include links that are solely intended to provide additional details about the items.
-That means links should only be used when that information can't be included in the listing itself.
-These links include additional images, technical specifications, manufacturer warranties, and other information that can help buyers make an informed purchasing decision.
-Other links that point to a third-party provider's website are also allowed, such as image hosting sites and auction template sites.
+Links should only be used when that information can't be included in the listing itself.
+This can include links to additional images, technical specifications, manufacturer warranties, and other information that can help buyers make an informed buying decision.
+Links that point to a third-party website, such as image hosting and auction template sites, are also allowed.

-eBay doesn't allow links to non-eBay sites or content where other items are offered for sale. eBay continually reviews links on the site and reserves the right to block any link considered unsafe for our members.
+We don't allow links to non-eBay sites where other items are offered for sale.
+We continually review links on the site and reserve the right to block any link considered unsafe for our members.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits on your buying and selling privileges and suspension of your account.